-Final Environmental Impact Report (FEIR)- A report that responds to comments received on the Draft EIR, identifies and analyzes environmental effects of a preferred project alternative in accordance with California Environmental Quality Act.
+Final Environmental Impact Report (Final EIR)- A report that responds to comments received on a Draft EIR in accordance with the California Environmental Quality Act.

-fixed guideway- Any public transportation facility utilizing and occupying a separate right-of-way or rails for the exclusive use of public transportation service, including, but not limited to, fixed rail, automated guideway transit, and exclusive facilities for buses and other high-occupancy vehicles; and also means a public transportation facility using a fixed catenary system and right-of-way useable by other forms of transportation.
+fixed guideway- Any public transportation facility utilizing and occupying a separate right-of-way or rails for the exclusive use of public transportation service, including but not limited to fixed rail, automated guideway transit, and exclusive facilities for buses and other high-occupancy vehicles; this term also means a public transportation facility using a fixed catenary system and right-ofway that can be used by other forms of transportation.